 What if I have to go to an Accident & Emergency Centre because my pain is so bad?

-We recommend that you go to the Accident & Emergency Centre at Pindara Private Hospital.
+We recommend that you go to the Accident & Emergency Centre at Pindara Private Hospital or Gold Coast Private Hospital .
 If you are a current patient or have an appointment to see your surgeon, please tell the doctors your surgeon’s name and ask them to contact him.
-Please note that your surgeon cannot see patients at Gold Coast Private Hospital, John Flynn Hospital, the Gold Coast University Hospital or Robina Hospital
+Please note that Dr McEntee cannot see patients at John Flynn Hospital, the Gold Coast University Hospital or Robina Hospital

 What if I have to change or cancel my appointment?

 Please make sure that you contact us as soon as possible to advise us that you need to change or cancel your appointment.
 Contact Us

 Can I bring someone with me to my appointment?